|MP 2.02.24||Cardiac Hemodynamic Monitoring for the Management of Heart Failure in the Outpatient Setting|

 Inert Gas Rebreathing

-Stevenson and colleagues reported on the COMPASS-HF (Chronicle Offers Management to Patients with Advanced Signs and Symptoms of Heart Failure Study) randomized trial in 2010.
-(19) The COMPASS trial evaluated outcomes on 274 patients implanted with a Medtronic hemodynamic monitoring system.
-Patients enrolled in the study were stabilized NYHA Class III or IV heart failure patients and had at least one heart failure-related event within the 6 months prior to enrollment.
+Studies of Other Implantable Devices.
+Bourge et al and Stevenson et al reported on the COMPASS-HF (Chronicle Offers Management to Patients with Advanced Signs and Symptoms of Heart Failure Study) randomized trial.(25,26) The COMPASS trial evaluated outcomes on 274 patients implanted with a Medtronic hemodynamic monitoring system.
+Patients enrolled in the study were stabilized NYHA class III or IV heart failure patients and had at least 1 heart failure-related event within the 6 months before enrollment.
 LVEF was not a criterion.
-Similar to the CHAMPION trial, all patients were implanted with the monitoring device and received standard heart failure disease treatment during the first 6 months post-implantation.
+Similar to the CHAMPION trial, all patients were implanted with the monitoring device and received standard heart failure disease treatment during the first 6 months postimplantation.
 One-half of the patients were randomized to incorporate pressure monitoring data into heart failure management, while information from the other half of patients was not used in treatment decisions.
 The authors of this article reported 100 of 261 patients (38%) from both treatment groups had heart failure-related events during the 6 months’ follow-up, despite weight-guided management.
 Separate reports on heart failure events by treatment group were not provided.
 Heart failure event risk increased with higher readings of chronic 24-hour estimated pulmonary artery pressure and at 18 mm Hg diastolic pressure, event risk was 20% and increased to 34% at 25 mm Hg and to 56% at 33 mm Hg.
 While pressure readings correlated with event risk, the authors noted optimal filling pressures and needed surveillance for event avoidance have not been established.
-The Medtronic Chronicle Hemodynamic Monitor was denied FDA approval in March 2007.
+The Medtronic Chronicle Hemodynamic Monitor was denied U.S. Food and Drug Administration (FDA) approval in March 2007.

 Ongoing Clinical Trials

 For other types of hemodynamic monitoring, there is limited available evidence on efficacy.
-Randomized controlled trials, as well as studies that specifically address use of ambulatory cardiac hemodynamic monitoring compared with current care are lacking for thoracic bioimpedance, inert gas rebreathing, and arterial pressure/Valsalva techniques.
+RCTs, as well as studies that specifically address use of ambulatory cardiac hemodynamic monitoring compared with current care are lacking for thoracic bioimpedance, inert gas rebreathing, and arterial pressure/Valsalva techniques.

-While some evidence suggests that intensive outpatient pulmonary artery pressure monitoring may reduce hospitalizations for patients with heart failure, convincing evidence that the use of these technologies improves health outcomes over standard, active heart failure patient management is not available.
+While some evidence suggests that intensive outpatient pulmonary artery pressure monitoring may reduce hospitalizations for patients with heart failure, definitive evidence that the use of these technologies improves health outcomes over standard, active heart failure patient management is lacking.
 Therefore, these technologies are considered investigational.

 Practice Guidelines and Position Statements